 Best Intermediate-level Chinese podcasts

-Have you been studying Mandarin for a while and need proper audio lessons to take it to the next level?
-Then, check out these top podcasts for the lower and upper intermediate group learners!
+Have you been studying Mandarin for a while and need proper audio lessons to improve your skills?
+Then, check out these top podcasts for lower and upper-intermediate group learners!

 This type includes podcasts designed for students above the elementary level.
-And if you prepare for the HSK Intermediate (levels 3 and 4), this can help you.
+If you prepare for the HSK Intermediate (levels 3 and 4), these can help.
 Here are some top ones!

 14. Maomi Chinese

-As an intermediate and advanced learner, it’s the perfect speed for improving your listening skills without getting overwhelmed!
-While Molly works on the Chinese study content, Michael is more involved with the technical aspects of the language.
+As an intermediate or advanced learner, this is the perfect pace for improving your listening skills without getting overwhelmed!
+While Molly focuses on the Chinese study content, Michael is more involved in the language’s technical aspects.

-The stories are fun and engaging, covering various topics, from everyday life to Chinese culture and history.
-This will be helpful if you want to improve their listening and comprehension skills and their vocabulary and grammar.
+The stories are engaging and fun, covering topics ranging from everyday life to Chinese culture and history.
+This will help you improve your students’ listening and comprehension skills, vocabulary, and grammar.

 15. Speak Chinese Naturally